cxjosh/joshcx/content/posts/adcs.md

 i was pretty surprised how easy this was and even more so by the fact that i haven't come across it before.

-the first thing i tried after coming across it was to replicate this vulnerability at my current workplace's environment. after approximately an hour using only a domain user account, i had successfully manage to impersonate the head of the soc team to create a new domain user account and it to the domain admins group using LDAP queries.
+the first thing i tried after coming across it was to replicate this vulnerability at my current workplace's environment. after approximately an hour using only a domain user account, i had successfully manage to impersonate the head of the SOC team to create a new domain user account and add it to the domain admins group using LDAP queries.

 ![joshPwnedYou](/joshPwnedYou.png)